 - for limited purposes

 - kept no longer than is necessary

 The individuals to whom the information relates also get the right to correct it if it is inaccurate.
-Holding such information is in itself a form of processing, so if such manual files exist and do make reference to living individuals, you need to make a decision as to whether you wish to continue holding them, and if so, ensure that you comply with the provisions of the 1998 Act.
+Holding such information is in itself a form of processing, so if such manual files exist and do make reference to identified or identifiable individuals, you need to make a decision as to whether you wish to continue holding them, and if so, ensure that you comply with the provisions of the GDPR.
 It does not, however, require you to digitise or computerise such information.
 Take legal advice, if in doubt.

-8. Do we really have to get our customers to agree that we can send them marketing information?
+8. Do we have to get our customers' agreement before we can send them marketing information?

-9. Do we have to get our customers to agree if we want to sell our mailing lists or disclose customer details to third parties?
+9. Do we have to get our customers' agreement if we want to sell our mailing lists or disclose customer details to third parties?